 14th Aug, 2020

-64% of B2B organizations say that they have a formal marketing plan in place, but what do they need to stay at the top in 2020?
+64% of B2B data selling companies that they have a formal marketing plan in place, but what do they need to stay at the top in 2020?
 Well, there’s never a better time to host B2B webinars to keep professional engagements in full swings and socially distant at the same time.

 To tide over the Black Swan of 2020, brand marketers have been busy finding new ways to promote their products and services, generate insights, and communicate with their clients and customers.
 And this is how webinars have become the new normal as there has been a noticeable shift in the number of webinars happening on a daily basis in 2020.
 So, if you haven’t incorporated webinars already in your marketing strategy, now is the time to dig into this trend!